 Optical spectroscopy continues to illuminate foundational processes in chemical, biomolecular, and solid-state systems across timescales.
 Thus far, canonical optical spectroscopy uses classical light from pulsed or continuous-wave (CW) lasers producing coherent wavepackets or wavetrains.
 The conventional semiclassical description for the light-matter interaction, treating light as a classical perturbation of a quantum system, is therefore typically sufficient \cite{scully1997quantum, boyd2008nonlinear}.
 Electronic or vibrational coherences generated through pulse/sample interaction can be interfered with additional time-delayed optical pulses, thereby bestowing non-linear spectroscopy with exquisite control via the bandwidth, shape, and delay between pulses \cite{weinacht2018time}.
 These control knobs can extract the energy-time correlations of a sample response without requiring any quantization of field excitations, i.e., without invoking photons.

-A relatively new paradigm in optical spectroscopy uses quantum light i.e., photons with defined correlations in time, energy, or polarization \cite{dorfman2016nonlinear,mukamel2020roadmap}.
+The use of quantum light, i.e. photons with defined correlations in time, energy, or polarization \cite{dorfman2016nonlinear,mukamel2020roadmap} is an emerging new paradigm in optical spectroscopy.
 This is distinctly different from classical spectroscopy, where coherent laser light is characterized by a Poissonian number distribution of otherwise uncorrelated photons \cite{fox2006quantum, gerry2023introductory}.
 Quantum spectroscopy can therefore use what classical spectroscopy cannot; the inherent correlations between photons in bespoke quantum states.
 Recent theoretical efforts have explored non-classical correlations between photons in spectroscopic experiments e.g., using energy-time entangled pairs.
 Intriguing theoretical predictions \cite{dorfman2016nonlinear} beyond overcoming classical noise limits have been made \cite{aasi2013enhanced}.
 For instance, access to classically forbidden excitation pathways \cite{muthukrishnan2004inducing}, control over photo-chemical conversion rates through vibrational wavepacket preparation \cite{gu2021photoisomerization, zhou2025enhanced}, or remote-controlled spectroscopy via twin-pair detection of entangled states have been proposed \cite{fujihashi2023probing}.